cluster17/cluster17.github.io/student/index.md

    permalink: "/contact/"
 ---

+<b>IMPORTANT: Applications will be reviewed starting June 30, 2017.
+Advisor’s
+endorsements will be requested once the review process has started.
+Notifications will be sent starting August 6, 2017.</b>

 <h3>Why a Mentoring Program at IEEE Cluster 2017?</h3>

 The Mentoring Program at IEEE Cluster 2017 is a program for PhD, Master, and